-Bill and Danielle Gottfried, founding Partners in Gottfried International, Inc., develop and organize clients' projects in energy, agribusiness, biotechnology, health care, space technology, and real estate development in the U.S., Mexico, Europe, Russia, Central Asia, and the Middle East, where Bill Gottfried began his career managing petroleum shipments (300,000 b/d) in Bahrain, Kuwait, Saudi Arabia, Iran, and Yemen.
-Bill and Danielle Gottfried have been leaders in a number of global business sectors and have raised over $250 million to support their client's interests.
-Bill and Danielle organized and recruited senior management teams for several of the first energy and agribusiness joint ventures formed in Russia, Azerbaijan, and Kazakhstan following the collapse of the Soviet Union.
-Bill and Danielle recruited the management team for the first biotechnology company in Houston, they recruited management teams for several of the first agricultural biotechnology companies, and they recruited management teams for several of the first commercial space technology companies.
-They developed the international expansion plan for one of the largest real estate companies in the U.S. and were the first husband and wife team to manage $2 billion in global property listings.
-In health care, Bill and Danielle established the first research institute in Houston focused exclusively on investments in kidney disease research.
+Gottfried International, Inc.'s partners, Bill and Danielle Gottfried, develop, and recruit executive teams for, their clients' interests in energy, agribusiness, biotechnology, health care, space technology, and real estate development in the U.S., Mexico, Europe, Russia, Central Asia, and the Middle East, where Bill Gottfried began his career as a U.S. Naval Officer managing petroleum shipments in Bahrain, Kuwait, Saudi Arabia, Iran, and Yemen.
+We provide clients with management consulting, project development, and executive search expertise to support their investment interests.
+Gottfried International, Inc. recruited executive teams for and raised investment capital for several of the first energy and agribusiness joint ventures formed in Russia, Azerbaijan, and Kazakhstan following the collapse of the Soviet Union.
+Both Bill and Danielle Gottfried's ancestors were born in the Russian Empire of the 1800's, present day Lithuania.
+Gottfried International, Inc. recruited the management team for the first biotechnology company in Houston, we recruited management teams for several of the first agricultural biotechnology companies, and we recruited management teams for several of the first commercial space technology companies.
+Bill and Danielle Gottfried developed the international expansion plan for one of the largest real estate companies in the U.S. and have managed $2 billion in property listings in Mexico, Europe, and the Middle East.

-We developed one of the first commercial payloads for the International Space Station, a remote sensing and imaging system for the global energy industry; and we formed Petroleum Satellite Corporation bringing hyperspectral imaging to the energy industry, allowing oil and gas companies to identify hydrocarbon basins from space, as well as providing space based technology for global environmental monitoring.
-Bill Gottfried recruited the first CEO for SPACEHAB, Inc., one of the first commercial space technology companies, he conducted one of the first executive search assignments for SPACEX, and he conducted the executive search for the President of the world's largest launch vehicle company.
-Bill's interest in space began in elementary school when he built model rockets, some of which actually flew.
+We developed one of the first commercial payloads for the International Space Station, a remote sensing and imaging system for the energy industry, by forming Petroleum Satellite Corporation to bring hyperspectral imaging to the energy industry allowing energy companies to identify hydrocarbon basins from space and providing space based technology for global environmental monitoring.
+Bill Gottfried recruited the first CEO for SPACEHAB, one of the first commercial space technology companies, he conducted one of the first executive search assignments for SpaceX, and he conducted the executive search for the President of the world's largest launch vehicle company.
+His interest in space began in elementary school building model rockets.

-Bill Gottfried, center, with Hazel Rollins, US Secretary of Energy, left, and Yuri Shafranik, Russia's Energy Minister, bottom center, planning US energy investment cooperation with Russia following collapse of the USSR
+Bill Gottfried, center, with Hazel Rollins, US Secretary of Energy, left, and Yuri Shafranik, Russia's Energy Minister, lower center, discussing US-Russia energy joint ventures following the collapse of the USSR.